Maple: Pests and diseases

 The leaves are used as a food plant for the larvae of a number of the order Lepidoptera (see List of Lepidoptera that feed on maples).
 In high concentrations, caterpillars, like the greenstriped mapleworm (Dryocampa rubicunda), can feed on the leaves so much that they cause temporary defoliation of host maple trees.
-Aphids are also very common sap-feeders on maples.
+Aphids are also very common sap-feeders on maples, they are a natural part of herbivorous insect communities on maples, though they may become pests when accumulated in large densities.
 In horticultural applications a dimethoate spray will solve this.

+Aphid abundance has been shown to depend on tree condition and host species.Different maple species support distinct insect communities, one study found that aphid populations were much more abundant on Sycamore maple and lower on Norway maple.Variations in tree health and pest populations are also closely linked as both are influenced by environmental conditions; factors such as urban stress, drought, soil conditions, and pollution can affect tree vitality and alter insect abundance.This relationship is consistent with the plant stress hypothesis which proposes that environmental stress can modify plant defences and, in some cases, increase susceptibility to herbivorous insects.

 Infestations of the Asian long-horned beetle (Anoplophora glabripennis) have resulted in the destruction of thousands of maples and other tree species in Illinois, Massachusetts, New Jersey, New York, and Ohio in the United States and Ontario, Canada.

 Maples are affected by a number of fungal diseases.
 Several are susceptible to Verticillium wilt caused by Verticillium species, which can cause significant local mortality.
 Sooty bark disease, caused by Cryptostroma species, can kill trees that are under stress due to drought.
 Death of maples can rarely be caused by Phytophthora root rot and Ganoderma root decay.
 Maple leaves in late summer and autumn are commonly disfigured by "tar spot" caused by Rhytisma species and mildew caused by Uncinula species, though these diseases do not usually have an adverse effect on the trees' long-term health.